-Existing members of the management body are generally not reassessed as part of the licence extension procedure.
-However, if at some point during the assessment, new facts emerge that may adversely affect the fitness and propriety of board members, the NCA together with the ECB may consider performing a separate full fit and proper assessment.
+Existing members of the management body members are generally not reassessed within the licence extension procedure.
+However, if at some point during the assessment, new facts are discovered that can adversely affect the fitness and propriety of the board members, the NCA together with the ECB can consider performing a separate, complete fit and proper assessment.

-- Appointments in bridge banks are subject to the regular fit and proper process.
-A waiver regarding the fitness and propriety requirements may only be granted if the establishment of a bridge bank is exceptionally urgent. - The assessment of the reputation of the appointees/candidates will be conducted in the same manner for all applicants, regardless of the applicant entity's future status as significant or less significant; proportionality does not apply.
+Appointments in bridge banks should follow the regular fit and proper process.
+A waiver regarding the fitness and propriety requirements may only be granted if the establishment of a bridge bank is exceptionally urgent, in which case the NCA together with the ECB can conduct an informal pre-assessment of the management body members appointed by the resolution authority.